-Millions believe that after a person dies the soul possesses a natural immortality but not even one time in the Bible is the soul referred to as being immortal or undying.
+Millions believe that when a person dies, the soul possesses a natural immortality.
+But not even one time in the Bible is the soul referred to as being immortal or undying.
 According to God’s Word, man is mortal (Job 4:17).
 Only God is immortal (1 Timothy 6:15, 16).
-The Scriptures teach us that when a person (Christian or non-Christian) leaves this life, he sleeps (John 11:11; Daniel 12:2; Psalm 13:3) in the grave until the end of the world.
-For more on the state of the dead, check the following link.
+The Scriptures teach us that when a person (Christian or non-Christian) leaves this life, he sleeps (John 11:11; Daniel 12:2; Psalm 13:3) in the grave until the end of the world and the Day of resurrection.
+For more on the state of the dead, check Where do I go after death?

-At the second coming of Christ, He will come to judge the world (Matthew 25:31-33).
-He will raise the dead in Christ and reward “every one according to his work” (Revelation 22:12).
-Those who have accepted Christ’s sacrificial death to redeem them from the penalty of sin will be raised from their graves.
-They will be given perfect and immortal bodies and will be taken to heaven (1 Thessalonians 4:16,17; 1 Corinthians 15:51–53).
-But those who have rejected His sacrificial death will die for their sins (John 8:24; 12:48).
+At the second coming of Christ, the Savior will come to judge the world (Matthew 25:31-33).
+He will raise the dead and reward “every one according to his work” (Revelation 22:12).
+Those who have accepted Christ’s sacrificial death to redeem them from the penalty of sin will be taken to heaven (1 Thessalonians 4:16,17; 1 Corinthians 15:51–53).
+But those who have rejected His sacrificial death will die for their sins the second death (John 8:24; 12:48).
 These will not gain eternal life (1 Corinthians 6:9).

 Thus, our part is to yield our lives to Him and allow Him to live within us through the study of Scriptures and prayer.
-And His part is to do the great miracle of transformation within us through His enabling Spirit (2 Corinthians 5:17,18).
+And He will do the great miracle of transformation within us (2 Corinthians 5:17,18).
 Then, our lives will be changed and we can be ready for His second coming.
 For this wonderful plan of salvation, we gladly pray, “Come, Lord Jesus” (Revelation 22:20).

 In His service,